Overview

 The Pattern Configuration

-There was two sequential events coming up, so we had two configurations with custom patterns made for each event.
+There were two sequential events coming up, so we had two configurations with custom patterns made for each event.

 I liked the tree state management, it was relatively easy to navigate, although it could get a bit maze-like, so I tried to make state connections make sense thematically to help with memorizing the maze.